Gallery

 Imagine this: if you sit a small pot plant against the window in your loungeroom so it can get some extra sun, you’ll likely rest the plant on the flat timber edge that juts out slightly away from the glass.
 This space is the window reveal.

 A window reveal is used to fix the window itself into the stud wall frame.
 The main purpose of a reveal—regardless of which type you choose—is to provide extra support to the aluminium frame of the window unit.
+While the fundamental purpose of all window reveals is to provide stability, each type is suited to a different function.

 Let’s take a look at the most common types of window reveals, and the scenarios where you’d likely choose each one.